Mr. Ed Kelly – Director of Bands

 Mr. Matthew Smith

 Matthew R. Smith is a bassist, multi-instrumentalist, composer, and educator living in New Jersey.
-He studied at the University of the Arts in Philadelphia where he earned his bachelors and masters degrees in jazz performance and studied with some of the city’s top jazz musicians and educators.
+He studied at the University of the Arts in Philadelphia where he earned his bachelors and masters degrees in jazz performance and studied with some of the city’s top jazz musicians.

 For over a decade, he has performed professionally with a variety of musicians and ensembles throughout the tristate area in venues ranging from restaurants and clubs to festivals and concert halls.
 As an avid composer of multiple styles ranging from jazz to electronic, he is continuously evolving and experimenting in his compositions with a mixture of grooves, textures, and atmospheres.
 He is a professional educator as a senior adjunct professor of music and teaches instrument lessons and classes at various music academies.